Dupixent Lawsuit | 2025 Latest Updates

 Dupixent Statistics

-• Case growth – While precise lawsuit counts are unpublished, multiple firms report rising claim inquiries and formal early-stage filings.
+• While precise lawsuit counts remain unpublished, attorneys report significant surge in claim inquiries and formal early-stage filings throughout Q3-Q4 2025.

 FDA Reports and Statistics